ljcphillips/clmystery1/reference/step1-git.md

 This reference contains only the commands you will need to complete Step 1.

-Take some time to read through the [./git.md](Git walkthrough) and make yourself familiar with the important Git concepts.
+Take some time to read through the [Git walkthrough](./git.md) and make yourself familiar with the important Git concepts.

 Use `man git` to see what Git creators have to say about it.